PetoskeyCh022/PRIMM/primm-directions.md

 Copy and paste the previous code snippet into in a file named `ai-primm.py`.

 Run the script.
 Did your predictions match the output?
 Why or why not?
+Yes.
+The methods called had all the variables/attributes they needed to carry out their functions.

 ---